Alex Bendersky

 The size of your practice makes a big difference in choosing the right software.
 Studies show certain platforms work better for specific practice sizes:

-• Solo/Small practices (1-3 providers) get the most value from SimplePractice or TheraPlatform.
+• Solo/Small practices (1-3 providers) get the most value from SpryPT, SimplePractice or TheraPlatform.
 These platforms offer efficient workflows without unnecessary complexity.

 • Medium-sized clinics (4-10 providers) find their sweet spot with SpryPT, Prompt WebPT, or Fusion Web Clinic.
 These options provide balanced features and room to grow.